powerconsulting/powerlib/README.md

 You can also just fork it, if you are interested in it.

-Code in here is written by me and is allowed to be used by anyone under the MIT license.
+Code in here is written by me (unless otherwise indicated) and is allowed to be used by anyone under the MIT license.